Your Bradford warehouse runs on staff memory, and finding stock takes longer than picking it

 Exactly what you get

 You get a warehouse that runs the same whoever is on shift: real locations mapped including the overflow and break-bulk areas, directed picking that stops the crisscrossing, and stock accuracy that updates as goods move.
 New starters become productive in days, not weeks.
-The WMS works hand in glove with your inventory management software for stock truth, feeds your ERP software and order book, and the throughput data surfaces in business intelligence dashboards so the owner sees how the warehouse is really performing.
+The WMS works hand in glove with your inventory management software for stock truth, feeds your ERP software and order book, and the throughput data surfaces in business intelligence (BI) dashboards so the owner sees how the warehouse is really performing.

 How to choose a developer in Bradford